 ALTERNATING IN-PERSON & VIRTUAL MEETINGS

 Under COVID, in-person meetings will not be all that inviting to some parents.
 And some boys won't be all that enthusiastic for yet another Zoom meeting.
 So combine the two efforts: an in-person meeting one week and a virtual meeting the next.
-This allows the boys to continue to build godly friendships with their leaders while still having the option to miss maybe half of the meetings.
-The benefit is that when they are able, they can join with the rest of the group in the other meetings.
+This allows the boys to continue to build godly friendships with their leaders while still having the option to miss half of the meetings, if needed.
+The benefit is that when they are ready, they can join with the rest of the group in the other meetings.
 They will still feel like they are part of the Brigade family.
 Other benefits include there being 14-days between physical gatherings - the standard isolation period if someone were to get sick.
 And, should a second wave of the virus shut in-person meetings down again, you will be ready to meet exclusively on Zoom, Discord or Twitch.

 IN-PERSON MEETINGS WITH VIRTUAL OPTION

 This is probably the most interesting option for having a virtual meeting for those who are unable to attend in-person.
 You are simply live-streaming the activities of your group as they happen.
 You will need someone to hold the camera/smartphone and to look after the technical support, but it's fairly straightforward.
 The difficulty comes when you want to tailor the video feed to the remote participants.
 They may not be able to readily interact with the rest of the guys, and some active stuff may be not be transferable to the digital platform.
 Don't worry about it.
 See what the interest is before fine-tuning things.

 It would be good to have a leader host a Zoom or Discord call from a remote location with good bandwidth (his home or the church), and then having the cameraman at the meeting participate on that digital platform, with headphones on.
 This can overcome some of the participation hurdles.